 National Career College is located at 14355 Roscoe Blvd., Panorama City, CA 91402.
-The college is located on the first floor and its area is approximately 10000 sq. ft. with a front entrance.
-This space is divided into a reception area, administrative offices, admissions offices, classrooms, laboratory rooms, instructor's lounge, and a cafeteria for students.
-The college also maintains a library consisting of reference materials, and equipped with computers which the students can use for internet access to various learning resources and complete other online projects.
+The college is located on the first floor and its area is approximately 10,000 sq. ft. with a front entrance.
+This space is divided into a reception area, administrative offices, admissions offices, classrooms, laboratory rooms, and students/instructors lounge.
+The college also maintains a library consisting of reference materials and equipped with computers which the students can use for internet access to various learning resources and complete other online projects.
 Online access will assist students in their various research projects, as well as provide links to employment opportunity sites.
 Students are provided information about computer access and the on-line library resource system during the enrollment process.
 Students are encouraged to use the library during class time, as well as other times outside of class sessions.
 Books are used in the facility only, as they are considered stock books and may not be checked out.
-Restrooms are available on the lobby of the third floor.
+Restrooms are available on the lobby of the first floor.
 Our facility is accessible to those with physical disabilities, and ample parking is available including handicapped spaces in front of the facility, as well as the surrounding two blocks of the building.
 Our facility is easily accessible via public transportation.

-All National Career College programs hold laboratory courses at our main campus, located at 14355 Roscoe Blvd.
+All laboratory courses that are offered by National Career College are held at the main campus, located at 14355 Roscoe Blvd.
 Panorama City, CA 91402.